Conservation Trust

 What City of Barrie lands should be included in a new Conservation Trust?

-- Allendale Park station
+Waterfront - Allendale Station Park and Wildflower trails

 Sunnidale Forest